 This guide provides links and instructions to Campbell Library's resources and services that members of the Rowan University community can access online.
-Even with classes fully online and the library building closed, the majority of what the library offers is still available to help with your research.
+Whether or not you can come to the library building, you can still use all of the research tools the library has to offer.

-Use the navigation menu to move between pages.
-Each page focuses on one of the most common tasks for which you may need the library's support.
-There are multiple boxes on each page that cover subtopics of the page topic, which you can see and jump to from the tabs on the left.
+Use the navigation menu to move between sections.
+Each section focuses on one of the most common tasks for which you may want to use the library.
+There are multiple boxes in each section that cover subtopics of the main topic, which you can see and jump to from the tabs on the left.

 For help with any technical issues with our online resources, please contact email@example.com